sgauravm/TextSummarization-NLP/README.md

 # TextSummarization

-This project aims to summarize Indian news by finetuning PEGASUS pretrained model.
+This project aims to generate abstractive summary of  Indian news by finetuning PEGASUS pretrained model.